Driving Long-Term Recovery across Impacted Communities

 • All work done by contractors must comply with the state’s licensing requirements.

-• All repairs will include the resilient building modifications as appropriate and cost-effective
+• All repairs will include resilient building modifications as appropriate and cost-effective

 • All homes that receive repairs inside of the floodplain must carry flood insurance.